dngthanhvy/Codecademy-Python-3-Projects/Calendar/README.md

 ## Command Line Calendar

-With this basic calendar, the user will be able to choose to:
+With this basic calendar, the user can choose to:
 * view the calendar with `V`
 * add an event with `A`
 * update an existing event `U`